wpmetabox/docsv2/docs/extensions/meta-box-template.md

         mrs: Mrs.
         ms: Ms.
     - name: Name
-      id: prefix_name
+      id: name
       type: text
-    - name: Image
-      id: prefix_image
-      type: image_advanced
     - name: DOB
       id: prefix_dob
       type: date
       js_options:
         dateFormat: 'd-m-y'

-# Second Meta Box
+# Second field group.
 - title: Job Description
-  pages: [post, page]
+  post_types: [customer, supplier]
   fields:
     - name: Job Title
-      id: prefix_job
+      id: job_title
       type: select_advanced
       options:
         director: Director
         manager: Marketing Manager
-        tech: Technical Supportor
+        tech: Technical Supporter
       placeholder: Please select your job title
     - name: Job Description
-      id: prefix_job_desc
+      id: job_desc
       type: wysiwyg
       options:
         media_buttons: false
         quicktags: false
 ```

-## Config file
+## Config files

-The plugin has an option that allows you to read the configuration from a specific file (`.yaml`), not only from manual input.
+The plugin has an option that allows you to read the configuration from a specific file (`.yml`), not only from manual input.

-To do that, in the plugin settings page, enter the absolute path to the configuration file (`.yaml`).
+To do that, in the plugin settings page, enter the absolute path to the configuration file (`.yml`).
 You can put the configuration file in any folder of your website.
-But for convenience, the plugin supports the following path variables:
+For convenience, the plugin supports the following path variables that you can used in the file paths:

 Name|Description
 --|--